-We believe PCM-075 is the only PLK1 selective adenosine triphosphate ("ATP") competitive inhibitor administered orally, with apparent antitumor activity in different preclinical models, currently in clinical trials.
+PCM-075 is the first PLK1 selective adenosine triphosphate ("ATP") competitive inhibitor administered orally to enter clinical trials with apparent antitumor activity in different preclinical models.
 Polo-like kinase family consists of 5 members (PLK1-PLK5) and they are involved in multiple functions in cell division, including the regulation of centrosome maturation, checkpoint recovery, spindle assembly, cytokinesis, apoptosis and many others.
-PLK1 is essential for the maintenance of genomic stability during cell division ("mitosis").
-The overexpression of PLK1 can lead to immature cell division followed by aneuploidy and cell death, a hallmark of cancer.
-PLK1 is over-expressed in a wide variety of hematologic and solid tumor malignancies including acute myeloid leukemia, prostate, lung, breast, ovarian and adrenocortical carcinoma.
-In addition, several studies have shown that over-expression of PLK1 is associate with poor prognosis.
+PLK1 plays a crucial role in the regulation of mitotic checkpoints.
+The overexpression of PLK1 can lead to immature cell division with aneuploidy, a hallmark of cancer.
+PLK1 is over-expressed in a wide variety of hematologic and solid tumor malignancies including acute myeloid leukemia, prostate, lung, breast, and adrenocortical carcinoma.
+In addition, several studies have shown that this over-expression correlates with poor prognosis.